stefs304/mhclovac/README.md

 | CHAM830102  | A parameter defined from the residuals obtained from the best correlation of the Chou-Fasman parameter of beta-sheet (Charton-Charton, 1983) | 0.1709 |

 ### Results
-Prediction accuracy of MHCLovac is evaluated using the same FRANK method and subset of data set that was used to evaluate NetMHCPan 4.1 [(Reynisson, B. et. al., 2020)](https://doi.org/10.1093/nar/gkaa379).
+MHCLovac is evaluated using the FRANK method from NetMHCPan paper.
+The same dataset was used as well, containing some 1600 sequences and epitopes of which a subset of 200 was randomly selected for this benchmark.
-In short, FRANK method is used to calculate a fraction of non-epitopes from the same sequence as the epitope which score higher than the epitope.
-The non-epitopes are represented by all overlapping peptides of the same length as the epitope derived from the same protein sequence.
-The FRANK score ranges from 0 to 1, 0 being the best possible score meaning that the epitope is the highest scoring peptide in the sequence.
+The FRANK score ranges from 0 to 1, where 0 is the best possible score meaning that the epitope is the highest scoring peptide in the sequence.

 ![mhclovac-benchmark.png](research/figures/mhclovac-benchmark.png)